Hallonbergen

 Hallonbergen, which has about 5,400 inhabitants, located in Sundbyberg Municipality in the north west of Stockholm, is a fairly typical 1960-1970s area of dense Million Programme housing in the style of multi-level concrete apartment buildings.
 Hallonbergen itself was built in the 1970s.
 Hallonbergen has a large population of immigrants; 67% of the population are born in foreign countries (as of 2010).
 Many of them come from Lebanon, Syria and Eritrea.
 But there are also many eastern European immigrants.

-The subway station, which is located on the blue line (Akalla branch) of the Stockholm Metro, was opened in 1975.
+The metro station, which is located on the Blue line (Akalla branch) of the Stockholm Metro, was opened in 1975.